"Quality Outdoor Living Since 1995"

 Most manufacturers warranty polycarbonate panels for 10–15 years against yellowing and breakage.
 In practice, the functional lifespan in the Okanagan tends to be on the shorter end of that range.
 By year 8–10, yellowing is usually visible.
 By year 12–15, most homeowners are ready to replace.

-Here’s where the cost math gets interesting:
+Here’s where the long-term picture gets interesting:

 Maintenance Tips for Polycarbonate Covers